ParisNeo/ollama_proxy_server/README.md

 *   🛡️ **Ironclad Security Gateway:** Enforce API key authentication for every single request.
 Add rate limiting to prevent abuse and filter access by IP address.
 *   👤 **Centralized User Management:** Create different "users" for your different apps or family members, each with their own unique, revocable API keys.
-*   🌐 **Multi-Server Federation:** Have Ollama running on a few different machines?
-The proxy unifies them!
-See and use models from all your servers as if they were one.
+*   🌐 **Multi-Server Management & Federation:** Centrally manage all your Ollama backend servers.
+The proxy unifies them, allowing you to see and use models from all your servers as if they were one.
 *   📊 **Usage Insights:** A beautiful admin dashboard shows you exactly which keys are being used and how often.
 *   🚀 **Effortless 1-Click Setup:** No Docker, no `pip install`, no command-line wizardry required.
 Just download and run a single script.